zaim03767/DEN/Task 1/README.md

 # House Price Prediction

-This directory contains files related to Task 1 of the DEP Machine Learning Internship.
+This directory contains files related to Task 1 of the DEN Machine Learning Internship.
 The project aims to predict house prices using a machine learning model trained on housing data.

 ## Project Description